This German Airline Will Fly You To A

 Advertisement

-Some of the "nine exciting travel topics" include "sun and sand," for those who want to kick it beachside; "nature," for people who are looking for breathtaking hikes and captivating views; and "shopping," because sometimes it's more fun to buy your holiday outfits while on holiday.
+Some of the "nine exciting travel topics" include "sun and sand," for those who want to kick it beachside; "nature," for people who are looking for breathtaking hikes and captivating views; and "shopping," because sometimes it's more fun to buy your vacation outfits while on vacation.

 Once selected, you can choose travel and departure dates.
 So, technically, you could go online, pick your travel preference, and be on a plane the next day.